 Loans classified as loss are considered to be totally uncollectible or of such little value that their continuance on the Bank's books as an asset is not warranted.
 Retail credits 90 or more days past due are generally classified as substandard, with residential real estate loans being evaluated for individual impairment on a case by case basis as they become delinquent or are identified as a potential problem credit.
-The following table presents term loans amortized cost basis by origination year as of December 31, 2023 (in thousands):
+The following table presents amortized cost basis of loans by origination year and by credit quality as of December 31, 2024 (in thousands):